Protocol Comparison Brief · May 2026

 Liquid vs. locked

-• Fully liquid: Royco Dawn, Strata, Covenant.
+• Fully liquid: Royco Dawn, Strata, Covenant, Lotus.

 • Locked: Infinifi (to bucket risk tiers), Goldfinch (to match loan tenor).